NicolaiRidani/django-cms/docs/contributor-guidelines/how-to-contribute/patch/index.rst

 to review your submission more quickly and efficiently and will increase the chances of making a successful pull request.

-Please see our :ref:`development_policies` for guidance on which branches to use, how to prepare pull requests and so on.
+Please see our development_policies (needs link here) for guidance on which branches to use, how to prepare pull requests and so on.

 Features